lisa-lumos/designing-data-intensive-applications/02-data-models-and-query-languages.md

 Most document databases, and the JSON support in relational databases, do not enforce any schema on the data in documents (schema-on-read).

 ## Data locality for queries
+A document is usually stored as a single continuous string, there is a performance advantage to this storage locality.

+## Query Languages for Data
+SQL is a declarative query language.
+It is up to the database system’s query optimizer to decide which indexes and which join methods to use, and in which order to execute various parts of the query.
+Also, declarative languages often lend themselves to parallel execution.